 Kyoto: Villa Kamogawa

-Section: Architecture, Visual Arts, Performing Arts, Design, Literature, Film, Cultural Criticism & Theory, Music
+Category: Architecture, Visual Arts, Performing Arts (incl.
+Stage Design), Design, Literature (incl.
+Drama), Film, Cultural Criticism & Theory, Music

 As a program of the Goethe-Institut, the Villa Kamogawa offers German artists and people active in culture the opportunity, to live and work in Japan on a three months scholarship.